How Long Do Catalytic Converters Last? Lifespan of Converter

 Avoid aggressive jackrabbit starts and hard braking, which causes thermal stress on the converter.
 Maintain steady speeds when possible.
 Excessive idling also creates unnecessary heat cycling effects.
 Gentle acceleration prolongs the converter.

-Proper care and prudent driving habits can double the lifespan of a converter.
-Follow recommended maintenance schedules and drive moderately to maximize catalytic converter durability.
+Proper care and prudent driving habits can double a converter’s lifespan.
+To maximize catalytic converter durability, follow recommended maintenance schedules and drive moderately.

 Can Catalytic Converters Be Repaired?